alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

   class: 'DemoRagAgent'
 ```

-Special note: In the main configuration file of agentUniverse, the monitor module's master switch has the **highest
-priority**.
-If the `activate` configuration is set to false, the agent granularity configuration will not take effect.
+**Special note:** In the main configuration file of agentUniverse, the master switch for the monitor module holds the highest priority.
+If the activate configuration option is set to false, any agent-granularity configurations will not take effect.

 ## Monitor Module Introduction

 ### LLM Invocation Tracking

-If the user utilizes the **default model class** supported by the agentUniverse, the feature can be used after the
-configuration as described above is completed.
+If the user utilizes the **default model class** supported by agentUniverse, the feature can be enabled after the configuration, as described above, is completed.

 #### trace_llm Decorator

-If a user customizes the extension based on the agentUniverse's model base class `LLM` to implement a custom model
-invocation, it is necessary to add the `@trace_llm` decorator to the call/acall method of the custom model class.
+If a user customizes an extension based on the agentUniverse's model base class LLM to implement a custom model invocation, it is necessary to add the @trace_llm decorator to the call/acall method of the custom model class.
 Custom model example code as follows:

 ```python